Skip to main content

 A bunch of pediatricians swallowed Lego heads.
 You can use their research to teach the basics of research methods and stats.

-As a research-parent-nerd joke before Christmas, six doctors swallowed Lego heads and recorded how long it took to pass the Lego heads.
+As a research-parent-nerd joke before Christmas, six doctors swallowed Lego heads and recorded how long it took for the Lego heads to pass.
 Why?
 As to inform parents about the lack of danger associated with your kid swallowing a tiny toy.

 I encourage you to use it as a class example because it is short, it describes its research methodology very clearly, using a within-subject design, has a couple of means, standard deviations, and even a correlation.